Credit Suisse, Taulia act to deal with Greensill insolvency fallout

 The Swiss bank has hired external firms to help with their inquiries in the wake of Greensill Capital’s insolvency, a source familiar with the matter said on Wednesday.

-Greensill’s insolvency has sent ramifications through the world of trade finance, threatening companies which relied on its platform to receive faster payment for the goods they had supplied to larger entities.
+Greensill’s insolvency has had ramifications for the world of trade finance, threatening companies which relied on its platform to receive faster payment for the goods they had supplied to larger entities.

 Taulia, a San Francisco-based financial technology company that had worked closely with Greensill, said on Wednesday it had secured more than $6 billion of funding from a consortium led by JPMorgan to ensure its customers retained access to cash.